 The Country Café (540-675-1066) For a home-cooked lunch or dinner served the old-fashioned way, experience simpler fare within walking distance and without reservations.

-Tula's Off Main (540-675-2223) Recently renovated and reopened as a full service restaurant, Tula's is located a block from the Gay Street Inn.
-Quickly establishing a reputation for fine dining in a relaxed and casual setting, Tula's also provides guests with a sophisticated tap-room distinguished by a unique bar custom made by renowned furniture designer Peter Kramer.
+Tula's Off Main (540-675-2223) Recently renovated and located only a block from the Gay Street Inn.
+Tula's has established a reputation for fine dining in a relaxed and casual setting, Tula's also provides guests with a tap-room distinguished by a bar custom made by renowned local furniture designer Peter Kramer.

 Good food and good spirits can also be found at many locations within a short drive (5 to 20 minutes) and these are among our favorites: